 - The Karate Kid - Daniel Larusso, from the original 80s films, is the Trope Codifier.
 Notably, the first film also provides a justification for Daniel's ability to improve as fast as he does - he practices basically all day, every day, under Mr. Miyagi, putting himself through borderline Training from Hell.
 By the climactic tournament, the results show.

 - 3 Ninjas - Samuel Douglas Jr., Michael Douglas, Jeffrey Douglas, Miyo

 - Sidekicks - Barry Gabrewski

 - The Black Belt Club - A children's book series about four young martial artists who go on secret missions.

-- Xiaolin Showdown - Though the protagonist ages are never give they don't seem to be older than 14
+- Xiaolin Showdown - Though the protagonist ages are never given, they don't seem to be older than 14

-- Avatar: The Last Airbender - the young heroes (and villains), though proficiency in kung fu is pretty common in that world regardless of age.
+- Avatar: The Last Airbender: Both the young heroes and villains qualify, though proficiency in kung fu is pretty common in that world regardless of age.

-- Referenced by name in the Kung Fu Panda Legends Of Awesomeness episode "The Kung Fu Kid", starring Peng the young snow leopard... who although he claims to have had no formal kung fu training and is just a potter, is able to go toe-to-toe with Po, Temutai, and even Shifu and the Furious Five while under More than Mind Control.
+- Referenced by name in the Kung Fu Panda: Legends of Awesomeness episode "The Kung Fu Kid", starring Peng the young snow leopard... who although he claims to have had no formal kung fu training and is just a potter, is able to go toe-to-toe with Po, Temutai, and even Shifu and the Furious Five while under More than Mind Control.
 Justified by it being In the Bloodnote